Introduction

 This example shows the need for image compression!
 The purpose of image compression is to encode the information contained in the image with fewer bytes than the original image.

 OK, but how to quantify information?
-In 1948, Claude Shannon proposed to consider that an image or a message is very informative if it is unlikely.
-It is still the mathematical definition for information.
+In 1948, Claude Shannon proposed that an image or a message is very informative if it is unlikely.
+It is still the mathematical definition of information today.

 We distinguish two kinds of compression:

 • In Lossy compression, we accept to lose information during compression (while ensuring that the original image remains close to the original one).
-The compression ratio can reach 1/100!
+The compression ratio can reach up to 1/100!